KCALBELOH/VeryNotCrispy/README.md

 An SFS Planet pack (fictional ; not based on real astronomical objects), Introduce Brias galaxy, a expanse galaxy with 6 stars, 5 systems, 1 black hole, and with also lots of exoplanets.
+Has version on Yaoi, more easier, set in system Ejnar.
 How to insert:
 Press code on github,
 Press download zip,